PlaceAVote/pav-mobile/README.md

 After that:

 ###For running on iOS Simulator (lazy friendliness 9/10)

+* Go to the `ios` directory, open `PlaceAVoteApp.xcodeproj` on XCode and click the play button Otherwise
-* If you're feeling lucky just run `npm run ios` (while still keeping the provider server running) and keep your fingers crossed.
+* If you're feeling lucky just run `sudo npm run ios` (while still keeping the provider server running) and keep your fingers crossed.

-Otherwise

-* Go to the `ios` directory, open `PlaceAVoteApp.xcodeproj` on XCode and click the play button

 ### For running on Android Emulator (lazy friendliness 2/10)
  * First [start an emulator](http://developer.android.com/tools/devices/managing-avds.html) (Good luck with that, that might take forever)